Glenfield, Leicestershire

 Glenfield is a large village and former civil parish, now in the parish of Glenfields, in the Blaby district of Leicestershire, England.
 At the 2011 Census, Glenfields had a population of 9,643.
-Its located at the northwestern fringe of the city of Leicester.

-The village is directly to the west of Leicester and is just off junction 21A of the M1 motorway.
+The village is directly to the west of Leicester and is just off junction 21A of the M1.
 It is the site of the headquarters of Leicestershire County Council, and of Leicestershire Fire and Rescue Service.
 It also gives its name to Glenfield Hospital, although the hospital is actually across the city border in Leicester.

-The heart of the community is around the Square, with St Peter's Church (CofE), the church hall, the ruins of the former church, the Methodist Church and Hall and the public library (offering generous Internet access) just inside Station Road, and Park House (parish council), the Memorial Hall, Scout Hut, playground, Glenfield Primary School and the nursery school all located just inside Stamford Street.
+The heart of the community is around the Square, with St Peter's Church (CofE), the church hall, the ruins of the former church, the Methodist Church and Hall and the public library just inside Station Road, and Park House (parish council), the Memorial Hall, Scout Hut, playground, Glenfield Primary School and the nursery school all located just inside Stamford Street.
 The Hall County Primary School is located on Glenfield Frith Drive.
 Situated close to the Hall school is Faire Road commonly known for the row of shops situated there.

 History

-The name 'Glenfield' means 'clean field' possibly suggesting that it was clear of weeds.
+The name "Glenfield" means "clean field", possibly suggesting that it was clear of weeds.

 Glenfield is mentioned in the Domesday Book of 1086, at which time it lay in Guthlaxton hundred and contained 12 households.

 The village was greatly enlarged between the 1920s and the 1950s when the Faire Estate was built.
 In the 1980s and 1990s, another large estate was built on former farmland behind Ellis Park.

 Glenfield was the site of the first station from Leicester West Bridge on the Leicester and Swannington Railway, opened on 17 July 1832 as the world's third steam railway.
 Just before reaching the station, the line passed through Glenfield Tunnel, which was built by Robert Stephenson and was, at 1 mile 36 yards, the world's longest railway tunnel at the time.
 The Glenfield end of the tunnel can still be seen.

+In 1931 the parish had a population of 1,590.
 On 1 April 1935 the parish was abolished to form "Glenfields".
-In 1931 the parish had a population of 1590.